dkindel/Podem/README.md

 To run the code, run `go run *.go [filename] [-debug]`.
 This will build and automatically run the code.
 The parameters are explained in the next section.

-4 example tests have been provided, c1, c2, c3, and c4. c1 is the same as c17 in past projects in this class.  c2 is the same as c17 but with an extra input on gate 8.  c3 is a completely different circuit with a lot of types of gates and many gates in different levels.  c4 is the same circuit as c3 but the fault list runs through all possible variations of gate substitutions.
+5 example tests have been provided, c1, c2, c3, c4, and c5. c1 is the same as c17 in past projects in this class with some minor modifications.  c2 is the same as c17 but with an extra input on gate 8.  c3 is a completely different circuit with a lot of types of gates and many gates in different levels.  c4 is the same circuit as c3 but the fault list runs through all possible variations of gate substitutions. c5 is a large circuit.
+This one will prove that it works for circuits larger than a few gates.

 ####Parameters